abipepul/camunda-platform-docs/docs/components/connectors/out-of-the-box-connectors/rabbitmq.md

 ## Message

 1. In the **Message** section, insert the message payload.
 The message can be text and JSON format.
-2. (Optional) In the **Properties** section, insert the message properties in JSON or FEEL expression format.
+2. (Optional) In the **Properties** section, insert the message properties in JSON or as a FEEL expression.
 Follow [RabbitMQ documentation](https://www.rabbitmq.com/publishers.html#message-properties) for learn more about message properties.

 ![connectors-rabbitmq-message-with-properties](../img/connectors-rabbitmq-message-with-properties.png)